orbitalquark/textadept/doc/manual/2_Installation.md

 ## Installation

 Textadept was designed to be as easy as possible to install by any user.
-You do not need to have administrator privilages.
+You do not need to have administrator privileges.

 #### Linux